openpeeps/madam/README.md

 - [ ] Madam GUI

 ### ❤ Contributions
-If you like this project you can contribute to Madam by opening new issues, fixing bugs, contribute with code, ideas and you can even [donate us via PayPal address](https://www.paypal.com/donate/?hosted_button_id=RJK3ZTDWPL55C) 🥰
+If you like this project you can contribute to Madam by opening new issues, fixing bugs, contribute with code, ideas and you can even [donate via PayPal address](https://www.paypal.com/donate/?hosted_button_id=RJK3ZTDWPL55C) 🥰

 ### 👑 Discover Nim language
 <strong>What's Nim?</strong> Nim is a statically typed compiled systems programming language.
 It combines successful concepts from mature languages like Python, Ada and Modula.
 [Find out more about Nim language](https://nim-lang.org/)